igor-kupczynski/help-me-share/README.md

 ![Example 2.
 Default style - embedded on a page.](./docs/img/ex2.png)

-Default style - button are embedded on a fixed position in relation to the site content.
+Default style - button are embedded on a fixed position within the site content.

 ## Example B